COCO-Inpaint: A Benchmark for Detecting and Localizing Inpainting-Based Image Manipulations

 \section{Abstract}

-Recent advancements in image manipulation have achieved unprecedented progress in generating photorealistic content, but also simultaneously eliminating barriers to arbitrary manipulation and editing, raising concerns about multimedia authenticity and cybersecurity.
-However, existing Image Manipulation Detection and Localization (IMDL) methodologies predominantly focus on splicing or copy-move forgeries, lacking dedicated benchmarks for inpainting-based manipulations.
-To bridge this gap, we present COCOInpaint, a comprehensive benchmark specifically designed for inpainting detection, with three key contributions: 1) High-quality inpainting samples generated by six state-of-the-art inpainting models, 2) Diverse generation scenarios enabled by four mask generation strategies with optional text guidance, and 3) Large-scale coverage with 258,266 inpainted images with rich semantic diversity.
-Our benchmark is constructed to emphasize intrinsic inconsistencies between inpainted and authentic regions, rather than superficial semantic artifacts such as object shapes.
-We establish a rigorous evaluation protocol using three standard metrics to assess existing IMDL approaches.
-The dataset will be made publicly available to facilitate future research in this area.
+Recent advances in image manipulation have enabled highly photorealistic content generation, but also lowered the barrier to arbitrary editing, raising concerns about multimedia authenticity and security.
+Existing Image Manipulation Detection and Localization (IMDL) methods mainly target splicing or copy-move forgeries, while benchmarks for inpainting-based manipulations remain limited.
+To bridge this gap, we present COCO-Inpaint, a comprehensive benchmark specifically designed for inpainting detection and localization, with three key contributions: 1) High-quality inpainting samples generated by six state-of-the-art inpainting models, 2) Diverse generation scenarios enabled by four mask generation strategies with optional text guidance, and 3) Large-scale coverage of 238,302 inpainted images with rich semantic diversity.
+Our benchmark is constructed to highlight intrinsic inconsistencies between inpainted and authentic regions, rather than superficial semantic artifacts such as object shapes.
+We further establish a rigorous evaluation protocol with three standard metrics to benchmark existing IMDL methods and reveal current trends and challenges.